Lifestyle | Health & Wellness

-- Or, we know that it is low FODMAP because it is a fat or protein – and therefore naturally not a FODMAP.
+2. Or, we know that it is low FODMAP because it is a pure fat or protein – and therefore naturally not a FODMAP.

-But, I bet the question you really want the answer to is, “Can I eat this with no ill effects” without triggering your IBS?
+But, I bet the question you really want to ask is, “Can I eat this without triggering my IBS?

 That question does not have a simple answer.
-Let me take you through this step by step.
+Let us take you through this step-by-step.

 In The Beginning: Elimination

-When you start the low FODMAP diet, the idea is to eliminate or greatly minimize foods with FODMAP content in your diet.
-Referencing the Monash University and the FODMAP Friendly smartphone apps is the easiest, quickest and most reliable way to gather that information.
+When you start the low FODMAP diet, the idea is to greatly minimize foods with FODMAP content in your diet.
+Referencing the Monash University and the FODMAP Friendly smartphone apps is the easiest, quickest, and most reliable way to gather that information.

 Challenge To Learn